farhadsiraj/Angular-Movies/README.md

 ![farhadFlix1](https://farhadsiraj.github.io/images/farhadflix_home.png)

-I used SCSS for the styling, Angular Animations for the slider component, and PrimeNG for the Tabs, Carousel, Sliders, Pagination, Video Player, and Image Gallery.
+I used Sass for the styling, Angular Animations for the slider component, and PrimeNG for the Tabs, Carousel, Sliders, Pagination, Video Player, and Image Gallery.
 I also used RXjS to handle asynchronous data calls from TMDB API.

 [Deployed Link](https://farhadflix.surge.sh/)